 This vegetable-packed biryani is a one-pot dish that’s aromatic, flavorful, and really delicious!

 You will love this recipe for vegetarian biryani!
 It’s flavorful, aromatic, and loaded with veggies like carrots, bell pepper, potatoes, corn, and peas.
 You can make this a vegan recipe too, if you omit the ghee-coated cashews and raisins.

 So… I think it’s official.
 I have a biryani problem.

-I already have several different types of biryani on my blog and you can expect more varieties to come soon.
+I already have several different types of biryani on my blog, and you can expect more varieties to come soon.
 I have so many biryani recipe ideas floating around in my head.
 And by floating, I mean dancing.
 These biryani ideas are basically doing bhangra in my mind.
 Biryani Bhangra.💃🏽 hoi! bruahhh!

-Anyway… the point is that we have been eating biryani at least once a week lately (Biryani Fridays!
-Can we make this a thing?!) and I can’t wait to eventually share all of my biryani recipes with you.
+Anyway, the point is we have been eating biryani at least once a week lately (Biryani Fridays!
+Can we make this a thing?!) and I can’t wait to share all of my biryani recipes with you.

-This veggie dish is normally reserved for special occasions, but it’s now simple enough to make on a busy weeknight, thanks to the instant pot.
+I normally reserve this veggie dish for special occasions, but it’s now simple enough to make on a busy weeknight, thanks to the instant pot.
 It’s easy and also impressive, so this dish works for dinner parties too.
 In fact, if you’re looking for a fancy vegetarian recipe to serve your guests, then look no further.
-Okay, actually, do consider making my vegetable korma too.
-You can serve both of these at a dinner party, and your vegetarian/vegan friends will love you forever!
+Okay, actually, consider making my vegetable korma too.
+You can serve both at a dinner party, and your vegetarian/vegan friends will love you forever!

 One last thing… when you’re making biryani, use good biryani rice.
 I highly recommend using this brand of basmati rice in this dish and all of my rice dishes.
-I love the extra-long grains, and in my opinion, no other basmati rice compares to it.
+I love the extra-long grains, and in my opinion, no other basmati rice compares.
 I’m always open to learning about new varieties/brands, though, so leave a comment if there’s another one you prefer!